 And more recently the area has also developed a reputation for producing succulent oysters!

-Today we visit the Franklin Islands and nearby Saint Francis Island.
-For something a little different, you might be interested in joining one of our chefs for the morning – see how to catch, cook and prepare the revered blue manna crab.
-The islands feature many sheltered bays and millions of shearwaters that nest in shallow burrows.
-Spend the day exploring, fishing, snorkelling and diving as you prepare for your last night onboard the magnificent TRUE NORTH.
+This afternoon we visit the Franklin Islands.
+The islands feature many sheltered bays – home to countless shearwaters that nest in shallow burrows.
+Spend the afternoon exploring, fishing, snorkelling and diving as you prepare for your last night on-board the magnificent TRUE NORTH.

-Early morning disembarkation in Ceduna and light aircraft transfer to Adelaide.
+Early morning disembarkation in Smoky Bay followed by a short (30 minute) bus transfer to Ceduna and light aircraft transfer to Adelaide.